 Our two top pick for half racks are the Alpha 7 Half Rack by Arsenal Strength and the Oak Club Manufacturing ASSOCIATE.

 The Alpha 7 Half Rack comes in a 7 gauge 5 x 3 setup and it is a beast.
 It comes equipt with a very innovative attachment system designed for quick changing of rack height and accessories.

 The Oak Club Associate offers details that can’t be matched and looks wicked cool.

 For those looking for a fantastic half-rack at a more affordable price point, the Rogue Monster Collegiate or Rep Fitness 5000 series are pretty stellar.

 Currently, the best overall value goes to Rep Fitness 5000 Half Rack.
 You get a lot of bang for your buck and for what you get, it really does stand out from the crowd.

 - Space Savings

 - Possibly less stable

-In our review we only considered companies that are US based and also cater to the home gym / garage gym community.
+In our review, we only considered companies that are US or Canada-based and also cater to the home gym/garage gym community.
 There are plenty of other companies that make half racks, but we felt the ones we featured have done a fantastic job.

 Top 8 Companies Making Half Racks